bluesky-social/atproto-website/content/specs/lexicon.md

 - `refs` (array of strings, required): references to schema definitions
 - `closed` (boolean, optional): indicates if a union is "open" or "closed". defaults to `false` (open union)

 Unions represent that multiple possible types could be present at this location in the schema.
 The references follow the same syntax as `ref`, allowing references to both global or local schema definitions.
-Only a single type can be included; the union does not *combine* fields from multiple schemas.
+Actual data will validate against a single specific type: the union does not *combine* fields from multiple schemas, or define a new *hybrid* data type.
 The different types are referred to as **variants**.

 By default unions are "open", meaning that future revisions of the schema could add more types to the list of refs (though can not remove types).
 This means that implementations should be permissive when validating, in case they do not have the most recent version of the Lexicon.
 The `closed` flag (boolean) can indicate that the set of types is fixed and can not be extended in the future.

+A `union` schema definition with no `refs` is allowed and similar to `unknown`, as long as the `closed` flag is false (the default).
+An empty refs list with `closed` set to true is an invalid schema.

+The schema definitions pointed to by a `union` are generally objects or types with a clear mapping to an object, like a `record`.
+All the variants must be represented by a CBOR map (or JSON Object) and include a `$type` field indicating the variant type.

 ### `unknown`